Willu12/SOP1/README.md

 # SOP1
-Multi threading solutions to example problems.
+Multi threading solutions to example problems and IPC.